 We realized afterward that this had to be one of her two sons.
 (The restaurant is nowadays titled "The Lady and Sons.")
 Neither my wife nor I can remember what we ordered for our main course but I still can recall what I found at the buffet table and adjoining salad bar.

 There was Southern fried chicken, turkey and dressing, pork stew, creamed potatoes, white rice, macaroni and cheese, creamed corn, cabbage, yams, collard greens, lima beans, green beans, and black eyed peas.
-There were also three desserts: banana pudding, peach cobbler and gooey butter cakes.
-The buffet goes for $17.99 and it is amazing to watch people try to get their money's worth.

 The restaurant was jammed, seemingly most of them tourists, and the buffet table had to be replenished several times while I stood there and I finally went over and took a portion of the gooey butter cake.
 It literally melted in my mouth with a host of different flavors.
 They gave us a signed copy of Paula's cookbook (she now has 15 different ones) and the recipe for the gooey cake was in there.
 It indicates why her nickname is "The Queen of Butter."